Dylancer1998/awesome-visual-localization-papers/README.md

 <details>
 <summary> <b>[Intermittent GPS-aided VIO: Online Initialization and Calibration]</b> Woosik Lee.
 ICRA, 2020. </summary>
-The constraint is MSCKF-based estimator to fuse inertial, camera and asynchronous GPS measurements and this paper try to solve the time offset problem.
+The constraint is MSCKF-based estimator to fuse inertial, camera and asynchronous GPS measurements and this paper tried to solve the time offset problem.
 The method is tightly-coupled so it is not very suitable for map-based relocalization.
 </details>

 <details>
-<summary> <b>[Vins Fusion - A General Optimization-based Framework for Global
+<summary> <b>[Vins Fusion -- A General Optimization-based Framework for Global
 Pose Estimation with Multiple Sensors]</b> Tong Qin. </summary>
 Propose a general framework to fuse various global sensors with local estimations, which support multiple global sensors.
 Finally, use ceres to solve the graph optimization problems.
 </details>